Weixin-Liang/read-the-doc/docs/sub_pages/download_MetaShift.rst

 Downlaod Base Dataset: Visual Genome
 ------------------------------------
 We leverage the natural heterogeneity of Visual Genome and its annotations to construct MetaShift.
-We use the pre-processed and cleaned version of Visual Genome by `Hudson and Manning <https://arxiv.org/pdf/1902.09506.pdfL>`_.
+We use the pre-processed and cleaned version of Visual Genome by `GQA <https://arxiv.org/pdf/1902.09506.pdfL>`_.
 Download the base dataset as follows:

 - Download image files (~20GB) from: https://nlp.stanford.edu/data/gqa/images.zip